-Challenges related to the collection of BAC testing results from suspected drunken drivers that require emergency medical treatment for their crash-related injuries can have major implications on evidence in DUI legal cases.
+Challenges related to the collection of BAC testing results from suspected impaired drivers who require emergency medical treatment for their crash-related injuries can have major implications on evidence in DUI legal cases.

-A driver who refuses chemical testing for intoxication, or who has a BAC over the state limit is subject to the immediate suspension of the driver’s license and seizure of the automobile, which might be impounded (fines imposed).
+A driver who refuses chemical testing for intoxication, or who has a BAC of .08 or higher is subject to the immediate suspension of the driver’s license.
+Seizure of the automobile and impounded may be imposed as well.

-It is critical for law enforcement to be trained to properly administer any tests and procedures used to obtain evidence against an accused drunk driver.
-Accurately collecting and handling evidence are also imperative in these cases.
-Not doing so can result in lost prosecutions and allow drunk drivers to escape conviction and court-ordered sanctions and treatment.
+It is critical for law enforcement to be trained to properly administer any tests and to follow procedures used to obtain evidence against an accused impaired driver.
+Accurately collecting and handling evidence is also imperative in these cases.
+Failure to do so can result in lost prosecutions and allow impaired drivers to escape conviction and court-ordered sanctions and treatment.